Physical Education/Health Education with Teacher Licensure

 As a teacher-in-training, you’ll have opportunities for field experiences in public schools and to participate in organizing community programs such as the North Carolina Senior Games and Special Olympics.
 Through the training opportunities available, you’ll develop and practice professional skills to help meet each one of your student’s needs for health, fitness, and physical skills.

-When you graduate, you’ll be prepared to begin a professional career in the schools; or, as some recent graduates have chosen, you may decide to pursue graduate studies within the field.
+When you graduate, you’ll be prepared to begin a professional career in the schools or to pursue graduate studies within the field.
 This program of study can also prepare you for entry into other related careers such as coaching, recreation, and sports/fitness instruction.

 Our graduates are in-demand, and most have been employed immediately upon graduation within the public schools.
 Our graduates also remain in touch with our department after they leave us, partly through the means of our regularly published newsletter.